-Again, please give your questions regarding what you want to know about Revelation to Paull Torrence, who will pass them to Paul.
-Without them, Paul Vervalin cannot proceed with preparing his talks because he won’t know what you don’t know, or what you expect to learn, or what level of understanding you seek.
+Please give your questions regarding what you want to know about Revelation to Paull Torrence, who will pass them to Paul.
+Without them, Paul cannot proceed with preparing his talks because he won’t know what you don’t know, or what you expect to learn, or what level of understanding you seek.

 Please Participate in Living Faith Circle

 We’ll focus on two celebrated books.
 One is by the great C.S.
 Lewis, The Screwtape Letters.
-The other is Crazy Christians, by Michael Curry, presiding bishop of the Episcopal Church.
-We will begin our latest LFC experience with the Curry book in Apri,l and will discuss Chapter 7 on Sunday, June 23.
+The other, which we’re currentlystudying, is Crazy Christians, by Michael Curry, presiding bishop of the Episcopal Church.
+We began our latest LFC experience with the Curry book in Apri,l and will discuss Chapter 7 on Sunday, June 23.